 For each stage of treatment and recovery, there is a particular medication one can take.
 There’s a pill for helping patients cope with depression, sleeplessness, restlessness, and other mood disorders, which are symptoms that may be experienced by those who are quitting drugs.
 There are also prescribed medicines that are designed for preventing relapse by interfering certain triggers, helping patients fully recover.

 Behavioral therapy is also another useful method when it comes to how to help an addict.
 Using this form of treatment, patients are engaged in activities that can modify their attitudes related to drug use.
 By doing so, they will be able to handle circumstances that could trigger their craving for certain substances.
-More importantly, therapy can enhance the effectiveness of prescribed medications to ensure that patients stay within the rehabilitation program.
+Just as a dentist focuses on oral health to prevent future issues, behavioral therapy can enhance the effectiveness of prescribed medications to ensure that patients stay within the rehabilitation program.

 There are two types of rehabilitation treatments: inpatient and outpatient.
 Inpatient treatment is best suited for those suffering from chronic addition to ensure that they are living in a drug-free facility and that they receive medical care 24/7.

 There are people who believe that science (i.e., therapy, medications, and rehabilitation) can help heal them faster.
 Then, there are those who believe that a spiritual or experiential approach is the way to go.
 This is what The Next Step (TNS) is all about.

 They use the LER or Living Experiential Recovery approach, which is an action-learning therapy.
 The program includes physical immersion to ensure a healthy change.